James M. Spangler

-James Murray Spangler (November 20, 1848 – January 22, 1915) was an American inventor, salesman, and janitor who invented the first commercially successful portable electric vacuum cleaner that revolutionized household carpet cleaning.
+James Murray Spangler (November 20, 1848 – January 23, 1915) was an American inventor, salesman, and janitor who invented the first commercially successful portable electric vacuum cleaner that revolutionized household carpet cleaning.
 His device was not the first vacuum cleaner, but it was the first that was practical for home use.
 It was the first to use both a cloth filter bag and cleaning attachments.
 Spangler improved this basic model and received a patent for it in 1908.
 He formed the Electric Suction Sweeper Company to manufacture his device.
 William H. Hoover was so impressed with the vacuum cleaner that he bought into Spangler's business and patents.

-Early years and personal life
+Early and family life

-Spangler was one of ten children born to Mr. William Spangler & Mrs. Elizabeth Lind Spangler on November 20, 1848.
-The Spangler family was originally from Plains Township, Pennsylvania and settled in Stark County, Ohio.
+James Murray Spangler was born on November 20, 1848, at the Spangler homestead in Plain Township, Stark County, Ohio, to Elizabeth (née Lind) and William A. Spangler.
+His father was a farmer.

-On May 21, 1874, Spangler married Elista (Lettie) Amanda Holtz.
-They had three children, Clarence, Francis, and Jennie.
-In 1880 they moved to Akron.
+On May 21, 1874, Spangler married Elesta Holtz, daughter of M. J. Holtz, of Plain Township.
+They had three children, Clarence T., Frank G. and Jennie M. In 1880 they moved to Akron.

-Careers, jobs and patents
+Careers

+Spangler engaged in agricultural pursuits for his early career and then worked in threshing in Plain Township.

 After moving to Akron, Spangler was in business with his brother selling gent's furnishings.
 He also worked for the Aultman Company as a salesman.

 Spangler was granted a patent on a grain harvester in 1887.
 He invented certain new and useful improvements such as the sliding tailboard made of sheet metal.
 He removed a standard tailboard and provided the sliding tailboard to regulate the width of the platform and adjust it to grain of different length.
-He also installed guards that prevented straw or grain from wrapping around the roller.
+He also installed guards that prevented straw from wrapping around the roller.
 Spangler invented a combined hay rake and tedder which was patented in 1893.
 By his peculiar arrangement, he was able to provide a combined hay rake and tedder in one machine, thereby reducing the cost.
 He formed a company for its sale which was unsuccessful and short-lived.

 In 1897 he was granted a patent for a velocipede wagon and sold his invention to a company in Springfield, Ohio.
 He claimed as new "the combination of the body or box, mounted upon traveling wheels".
 The bicycle became quite popular at the same time and interfered with the sale of the wagon.

-He later worked as a sweeper at the Zollinger Dept. Store located in the Folwell Building. located on the northwest corner of the public square in Canton, Ohio.
-(The top floor was occupied – in 1907 - by the Elks Club and the remaining floors occupied by the Wm.
-R. Zollinger Dept. Store.)